Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 Budgeting involves:

-- identifying and adding up all the expenses, which can be expected over the same period.
-(Ideally, this planned expenditure will include a contingency reserve to meet unexpected costs)
+• identifying and adding up all the expenses, which can be expected over the same period (ideally, this planned expenditure will include a contingency reserve to meet unexpected costs)

-- subtracting expenditure from income to obtain the planned surplus (positive balance) or deficit (negative balance) for the period
+• subtracting expenditure from income to obtain the planned surplus (positive balance) or deficit (negative balance) for the period.

 Costs to consider

-Sidney guarantees College-owned accommodation throughout your undergraduate course (up to four years).
+Sidney guarantees college-owned accommodation throughout your undergraduate course (up to four years).

 The University of Cambridge has three terms in each academic year (known as Michaelmas, Lent, and Easter Term) and undergraduate students need to be in residence for full term.
-Sidney undergraduates have a 30-week accommodation licence which is split into three fixed periods of 10 weeks to cover each term.
+Sidney undergraduates have a 30-week accommodation contract which is split into three fixed periods of 10 weeks to cover each term.
 Students are expected to clear their rooms at the end of each 10-week period so that it can be used for other purposes whilst they are away.
-With permission, students may remain in their College accommodation during some or all of the vacations, with the extra vacation periods being charged at a vacation rent of +5%.
-Students may opt for a 39-week contract at the start of the academic year if they plan to stay in College throughout the vacation periods and wish to keep their room for the full 39-week period from start of Michaelmas Term to the end of Easter Term.

 Check out our undergraduate accommodation page for more information about accommodation at Sidney Sussex.